Mazin Qumsiyeh: Recognition

-In 2020, Qumsiyeh was a laureate of the Paul K. Feyerabend Foundation award, which honors exceptionally successful work for solidarity within or between communities and acknowledges remarkable accomplishments that represent a true source of inspiration.
+In 2020, Qumsiyeh was a laureate of the Paul K. Feyerabend Award, which honors exceptionally successful work for solidarity within or between communities and acknowledges remarkable accomplishments that represent a true source of inspiration.
 That same year, Qumsiyeh was also a Takreem Foundation laureate for his work on Environmental Development and Sustainability.

 In October 2011, Qumsiyeh was honored with the Social Courage Award from the Peace and Justice Studies Association at the Joint Conference of PJSA and the Gandhi King Conference in Memphis, Tennessee.
 Montana Peace Seekers Network recognized his international efforts by naming him Peace Seeker of the Year for 2013.
 Arab World Books included him in their March 2008 selection of writers "who have enriched our pages with their creative writings and enlightened us with their progressive thinking".
 The American-Arab Anti-Discrimination Committee also honored Qumsiyeh with the Alex Odeh Award.
 Al-Awda's Connecticut Chapter awarded the 2005 Activism Award to Qumsiyeh and a year prior he was recognized by the American Friends Service Committee's Connecticut Chapter.
 The American-Arab Anti-Discrimination Committee awarded their 1997 Raymond Jallow Activism Award to him as well.